Peep Show (British TV series): US Adaptations

+In December 2022, FX Networks ordered a pilot for another US remake, which would be written by Stefani Robinson and, like the proposed Karey Dorenetto version, would feature two female leads.
+In April 2023, it was announced Minnie Driver and Amandla Jahava would be starring in the pilot.
+In September 2024, FX Chairman John Landgraf announced that the pilot would not be moving forward.

 Other media

 A book entitled Peep Show: The Scripts and More, which featured the scripts of every episode from the first five series as well as an introduction from Mitchell and Webb, was released in 2008.
 To celebrate the show, Channel 4 aired a Peep Show Night on Christmas Eve in 2010, which included the documentary Peep Show and Tell and the fan-selected episodes "Wedding" (s4 e6) and "Shrooming" (s3 e3).

-In 2018, a fan-hosted podcast was created, called ‘Podcast Secrets of the Pharaohs’, a play on words based on the book ‘Business Secrets of the Pharaohs', a fictional book in the show.
+In 2018, a fan-hosted podcast was created, called Podcast Secrets of the Pharaohs, a play on Business Secrets of the Pharaohs, a fictional book in the show.
 Hosted by Rob Graham and Tom Harrison, the podcast reviewed episodes of the show, alongside guests, including David Mitchell, Robert Webb, Paterson Joseph, Vera Filatova, Sophie Winkleman and Paul Clayton.
 The podcast concluded in 2022.